Rizouhub/Cell_Ascension/README.md

 2- range check logic now works properly where before it would fade out at 28 yards.
 Tested for priest after you learn renew may need testing on other classes

+# Known issues:

+1- Heal prediction is not working 100% right, neither it was with ascension default frames. will try to fix

 # Cell